tristansokol/Presentations/introduction to QuickBooks Online and Intuit Developer/readme.md

 #Introduction to QuickBooks Online and the Intuit Developer platform

-Given at the May Codeworks event
+Given at the May 17th 2016 Codeworks event in San Francisco Open up index.html in a browser to view slides
 ##Outline

 * Intro slide - Code Works!